near/near-sdk-rs/README.md

     * You are free to define any methods for the struct but only public methods will be exposed as smart contract methods;
     * Methods need to use either `&self`, `&mut self`, or `self`;
     * Decorate the `impl` section with `#[near_bindgen]` macro.
 That is where all the M.A.G.I.C.
 (Macros-Auto-Generated Injected Code) is happening
-    * If you need to use blockchain interface, e.g. to get the current account id then add `env: &mut Environment` argument.
+    * If you need to use blockchain interface, e.g. to get the current account id then you can access it with `env::*`;

     Here is an example of smart contract methods:
     ```rust